 Kayaks are great tools to utilize for fishing.
 Kayaks can help you to explore new fishing areas that receive less fishing pressure and can potentially help you catch more fish.

 The cost of rods and reels can really add up.
-It is not uncommon for the average angler to pay upwards of $300+ dollars for a single rod and reel combo.
+It is not uncommon for the average angler to pay upward of $300 for a single rod and reel combo.
 Whether or not you are one of those anglers, it is important to protect some of your most valuable tools when it comes to kayak fishing.
-After all, you cannot kayak fish without a fishing rod even if it is an old cane pole.
-In this article, we will be looking at the different styles of rod holders and the best uses for each one.
+After all, you cannot kayak fish without a fishing rod, even if it is an old cane pole.
+In this article we will be looking at the different styles of rod holders and the best uses for each one.

 Flush Mount Rod Holders